yonaka15/rust-ekf/README.md

 This EKF not only serves as a critical component of the quadcopter's control system but also demonstrates the growing potential of Rust as a language for robotics applications.
 The accompanying README details the theoretical foundation, design considerations, and implementation specifics, making it a valuable resource for engineers and developers exploring Rust-based robotics.

+`rust-ekf` v1.0.0 estimates the attitude of the quadcopter in Euler angles (ϕ,θ,ψ). `rust-ekf` v2.0.0 maintains the Euler estimation but implements a new EKF that estimates the quadcopter's attitude as a quaternion (w, x, y, z).
+Euler estimation presents technical difficulties such as gimbal lock, angle wrapping, and complex, nonlinear matrix math.
+Using quaternion estimation eliminates these difficulties and results is a more accurate and stables estimation of the quadcopter's attitude.

 ## How to Use `rust-ekf`

 The `rust-ekf` library can be used in your Rust projects to implement an Extended Kalman Filter for state estimation.
 Follow the steps below to integrate it into your project.